4rge/rtfm/README.md

 5. Click the **Generate Man Page** button to see the formatted man page based on the provided inputs.
 6. The command to convert the generated man page will be displayed along with the option to download it.
 7. Click the **Download Man Page** button to save the man page to your device.

-## Generated Output

-### Man Page

-The generated man page will be displayed under the "Generated Man Page" section, formatted appropriately to follow the conventions of man pages.

-### Conversion Command

-A command that can be used to convert the generated man page for further use:

-## Script: